LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 Architectural Overview

-The Model Broker sits between your application layer and multiple model tiers (e.g., lightweight, mid-tier, and premium reasoning models).
-All inference traffic flows through this broker.
+The Model Broker acts as a middleware layer between your application and multiple model tiers (lightweight, mid-tier, and premium).
+All inference traffic passes through this layer, enabling centralized control over routing logic, cost optimization, and performance tuning.

 Step 1: Classify Request Complexity